Constitution & Bylaws

 J. Regional Development Liaison

-The Regional Development Liaison shall be elected to the Board of Directors to serve a 2 year term of office commencing in the year 2014 and every other year thereafter.
+The Regional Development Liaison shall be appointed to the Board of Directors to serve a 2 year term of office commencing in the year 2014 and every other year thereafter.
 The duties and responsibilities of the person in this role shall include:

-- Chairing the AAGT Regional Development Committee as the primary facilitator for the activities and tasks of that committee in its charge of supporting regional development within the organization and throughout the Gestalt world.
+- Chairing the IAAGT Regional Development Committee as the primary facilitator for the activities and tasks of that committee in its charge of supporting regional development within the organization and throughout the Gestalt world.

 - Being the primary facilitator for the maintenance and appropriate distribution of the Regional Development Fund.